mikrocloud/docs/100.api-reference/transient-forwarding.md

   the [asynchronous API](documentation/api-reference/executing-jobs#asynchronous-execution) for guidance on added a masquerade rule to overcome this limitation.

+## Transient Port Forward Life Cycle

+The lifecycle of a transient port forward involves several key steps to ensure proper configuration, usage, and cleanup:

+1. **Creation**: When a transient port forward is created, a job is dispatched to the router.
+The necessary configuration is added to the router to establish the port forward.

+2. **Usage**: The port forward is active and can be used to access the specified device behind the router.
+The user must connect to the specified entry point and port, which forwards traffic to the destination address and port.

+3. **Expiration**: Each transient port forward has a defined expiration time (maximum of 1 day).
+As the expiration time approaches, the time-to-expire property updates accordingly.

+4. **Revocation**: If necessary, a transient port forward can be revoked early by issuing a delete request to the API endpoint.
+This will remove the port forward configuration from the router.

+5. **Automatic Cleanup**: Upon expiration or revocation, a job is dispatched to the router to remove the port forward configuration.
+This ensures that no stale configurations remain on the router.

-By following these guidelines and using the provided endpoints, you can effectively manage transient port forwarding for your MikroTik routers.
+By following these steps and using the provided API endpoints, you can effectively manage the lifecycle of transient port forwards for your MikroTik routers.